spotinst/help/src/docs/eco/tutorials/manage-subsets.md

   - Last month cost: Amount you paid the cloud provider (AWS) for this account in the last full month.
   - MTD cost: Amount you owe the cloud provider for this account from the first of the current month until now.
   - Expected monthly cost: Estimated amount you will owe the cloud provider for this account at the end of the current month.
-  - Actions: Tasks you can perform in the account (described below).

-### Actions

-The Actions column shows options you can click on to perform a task in the account.

-- View details: This action appears if the account is connected to Spot.
-Click here to see detailed account information in the Compute Overview tab of the [Optimization](cloud-analyzer/tutorials/use-optimization-dashboard/) dashboard.
-- Connect: This action appears if the account is not yet connected to Spot.
-Click here to connect the account.

 ## Delete a Subset